Rescuing Kenya (Kendra)

 stand.
 She gets around pretty well now and we are all looking

 forward to her working up to a quick jog or maybe even a run in the back yard.

 it would shake her world to much and take a long time to adapt to a new family but she was rescued and given the chance to

-be Kendra, a silly little dog with great family who loves her very much.
+be Kendra, a silly little dog with a loving family who loves her to much.